lizhanmit/learning-notes/hive-note/hive-note.md

 ### Partitions

+Partitioning divides large amount of data into multiple slices based on the value of a table column.

-- Each Table can have one or more partition keys which determines how the data is stored.
+Each Table can have one or more partition keys which determines how the data is stored.

-- Each unique value of the partition keys defines a partition of the Table.
+Each unique value of the partition keys defines a partition of the table.

-- Partitions allow the user to efficiently identify the rows that satisfy a specified criteria.
+Partitions allow the user to efficiently identify the rows that satisfy a specified criteria.
 You can run the query only on the relevant partition of the table, thereby speeding up the analysis.

-**NOTE** that the value of the partition key does not mean it contains all or only relevant data.
-It is the user's job to guarantee the relationship between partition name and data content.
+Partition does not solve the responsiveness problem in the case of data skewing towards a particular partition value.

 Example: